alexheckmann/HTWG_Databases/README.md

 so no significant data (i.e. bookings) can be deleted; if one executes statements trying to delete booking records, the trigger moves the affected data to an archive instead. <br><br>

 The OLAP database is based on a star schema.
-After the ETL process, anonymized data regarding users, holiday homes, and the periods of time in which people booked a holiday home may be statistically analyzed. <br><br>
+After the ETL process, anonymized data regarding users, holiday homes, and the periods of time in which people booked a holiday home may be statistically analyzed, e.g. mean age of users or the most booked country. <br><br>
 This repository also contains a simple example program written in Java using JDBC.
 It allows an authorized user to create new users, search a user by name, or book or delete a holiday home.